Gastroesophageal Reflux Disease (GERD)

-At The University of Kansas Health System in Kansas City, our experienced surgeons offer minimally invasive surgical procedures that resolve GERD for the long term.
+At The University of Kansas Health System in Kansas City, our experienced surgeons offer minimally invasive surgical procedures that resolve GERD symptoms for the long-term.

 - Aspiration, when food rises through the esophagus and returns down the trachea

 - Dental problems

 - Difficulty swallowing (resulting from scarring)